Linear to multi-linear algebra and systems using tensors: Fundamentals of tensors and notation

 \subsection{Notations}

-In this paper we use lowercase underline fonts to represent vectors, e.g. $\underline{\text{x}}$ , uppercase fonts to represent matrices, e.g. $\text{X}$ and uppercase calligraphic fonts to represent tensors, e.g. $\mathscr{X}$.
-To denote the individual entries of the tensor, we indicate the indices in subscript, e.g. the $(i,j,k)$th element of a third order tensor $\mathscr{X}$ is denoted by ${\mathscr{X}}_{i,j,k} $.
+In this paper we use lowercase underline fonts to represent vectors, e.g. $\underline{\text{x}}$, uppercase fonts to represent matrices, e.g. $\text{X}$ and uppercase calligraphic fonts to represent tensors, e.g. $\mathscr{X}$.
+The individual elements of a tensor are denoted by the indices in subscript, e.g. the $(i_1,i_2,i_3)$th element of a third-order tensor $\mathscr{X}$ is denoted by ${\mathscr{X}}_{i_1,i_2,i_3} $.
 A colon in subscript for a mode corresponds to every element of that mode corresponding to fixed other modes.
-For instance, ${\mathscr{X}}_{:,j,k}$ denotes every element of tensor $\mathscr{X}$ corresponding to $j$th second and $k$th third mode.
+For instance, ${\mathscr{X}}_{:,i_2,i_3}$ denotes every element of tensor $\mathscr{X}$ corresponding to $i_2$th second and $i_3$th third mode.
 The $n$th element in a sequence is denoted by a superscript in parentheses, e.g. ${\mathscr{A}}^{(n)}$ denotes the $n^{th}$ tensor in a sequence of tensors.
-Set of complex numbers is denoted by $\mathbb{C}$ and $\mathbb{C}_k$ is used to denote set of complex numbers which are a function of $k$.
+We use $\mathbb{C}$ and $\mathbb{C}_k$ to denote a set of complex numbers and a set of complex numbers which are a function of $k$, respectively.